AnthonySlawski/PHYS-310/README.md

 ## [Lab Notebook 20: Photometric Redshift Estimation with Deep Neural Networks](https://github.com/AnthonySlawski/PHYS-310/blob/main/Lab%20Notebook%2020.ipynb)
 **Objectives:**
-Utilize a fully connected deep neural network to tackle the photometric redshift estimation problem, exploring the impact of different loss functions and learning rate schedules on model performance.
+Use a fully connected deep neural network to tackle the photometric redshift estimation problem, exploring the impact of different loss functions and learning rate schedules on model performance.

 **Methods Used:**